Fridorovich/voting/README.md

 * Poll result viewing with real-time updates.
 * Robust error handling and logging for all actions.

-## Continuous Integration (CI/CD)
+## Continuous Integration (CI)

-The CI/CD pipeline is implemented using GitHub Actions.
+The CI pipeline is implemented using GitHub Actions.
 The pipeline includes the following stages:

 * **Setup:** The environment is configured to use Python 3.11.
 * **Dependency Installation:** Poetry is installed and dependencies are managed in an isolated environment.